timmey87/wp-boilerplate/README.md

 the HTML5 boilerplate by Paul Irish, with Compass/SASS and CoffeeScript support.

+If you'd like to use the HTML5 boilerplate with Compass/SASS and CoffeeScript, but without the WaPo header and footer, see [this fork](https://github.com/bcurry/html5-boilerplate).

+The `develop.py` script is provided to help consolidate compiling SASS, CoffeeScript, and start a simple HTTP server with Python.
+Run it just by

+    python develop.py

 ### Header

 The `#header-v3-external` element can be configured by adding an HTML5